Fitness culture: Mass participation, commercialization

 After World War II, a new form of non-organized, individualistic, health-oriented physical and recreational activities such as jogging began to prevail.
 The Royal Canadian Air Force Exercise Plans, developed by Dr Bill Orban in 1961, sold 23 million copies to the public.
 United States Air Force Colonel Kenneth Cooper's book Aerobics was released in 1968 and the mass-market version The New Aerobics in 1979.
 These publications by Orban and Cooper helped to launch modern fitness culture.
 The Olympics inspired a running boom in the 1970s.
 After the release of Jane Fonda's Workout exercise videos in 1982, aerobics became a popular form of group gymnastic activity.

 Fitness began to be commercialised.
 Gyms were set up with the goals not to improve public health but to stimulate and exploit the desire of people to keep fit, have fun and improve themselves.
 It can also be observed in today's gyms where bodybuilders are trying to reach their aesthetic ideas, through muscle development, using weights and other equipment.
 Growth in bodybuilding as a fitness phenomenon followed the movie and book Pumping Iron in 1977 and the movie Pumping Iron II in 1985.

-The term gym is often associated with the term fitness and going to gyms means doing exercises in fitness institutions such as fitness centres, health clubs or gym clubs where people have to pay for membership in order to use fitness equipment and participate in group fitness activities with instructors, such as aerobics and yoga classes.
+The term gym is often associated with the term fitness, and going to gyms means doing exercises in fitness institutions such as fitness centres, health clubs or gym clubs where people have to pay for membership in order to use fitness equipment and participate in group fitness activities with instructors, such as aerobics and yoga classes.

 Technology, specialization, branding

 Advances in technology in the twenty-first century have changed the way of doing fitness activities.
-The Quantified Self has become a new phenomenon, where people use technological devices to support their workouts.
+The Quantified Self has become a new phenomenon, where people use the help of technological devices to support their workouts.
 It is characterized by the use of gadgets such as pedometer, GPS, heart rate monitor and smartphone apps to quantify or monitor the exerciser's efforts.

-There is a decrease in popularity of "pure aerobics" exercises.
-The attention is moving from aerobics, bodybuilding and traditional technique of exercises, to activities such as yoga, zumba, pilates, spinning and aquacycling, tai chi, kickboxing, and outdoor fitness.
+There was a decrease in popularity of "pure aerobics" exercise and an increase in "socially based exercise".
+Participation moved from aerobics, bodybuilding, and traditional technique of exercises to activities such as yoga, zumba, pilates, spinning and aquacycling, tai chi, kickboxing, and outdoor fitness.

 Exercises have been commercialized as branded exercises by fitness institutions.
 Branded exercises are group workouts developed by fitness institutions for people with different goals of fitness.